Friday, May 19, 2006

 It should come as no surprise that Will Davies loves to draw and paint nudes of beautiful women.
 What came as a pleasant surprise to Will was that many beautiful women love to be drawn and painted nude by him!

 Sometimes it was a fashion model hired to pose for a commercial assignment, sometimes it was one of his students at the Ontario College of Art, sometimes it was a friend, or a friend of a friend.
-Once they saw the nudes Will had done, displayed around his studio or often simply stacked in a corner, those women could imagine themselves interpretted through Will's paintbrush as dreamy satin dolls, draped in languorous repose.
+Once they saw the nudes Will had done, displayed around his studio or often simply stacked in a corner, those women could imagine themselves interpreted through Will's paintbrush as dreamy satin dolls.

 Will doesn't recall the exact date, but remembers, "It was during Watergate."
 TDF salesmanager Clayton Sloane had previously secured a few freelance assignments for Will from a Chicago art representative.
 The two men decided to take a few days to visit with that rep and see if more work was available.
 On that trip, Will showed Sloane a slide of the new piece - his spectacular nude - and Sloane suggested they try getting a portfolio interview at Playboy.